thenumbernine/symmath-lua/README.md

 - distinct functions for all languages:
 	- __call = produces a single expression of code, without checking variables
-	- generate = produces the function body.  multiple expressions. doing tree searches and moving common variables out front would be good.
+	- toCode{output={name1=expr1, name2=expr2, expr3, ...}, input={{name1=input1, name2=input2, input3, ...}}} = produces code for the given expressions
+		input1, input2, ... = variables to be provided as inputs.
+In the case that {name#=input#} is provided then the variable is renamed to 'name#' in the generated code. outpu1, output2, ... = expressions that are to be generated.

-	- compile = produces the Lua function.  only for Lua.  maybe for C if you are using LuaJIT and have access to a compiler
+	- toFunc = produces the Lua function.  only for Lua.  maybe for C if you are using LuaJIT and have access to a compiler?
+Not yet though.

 If you want to run this as a command-line with the API in global namespace: